JanssenProject/jans/docs/admin/auth-server/endpoints/authorization.md

 Janssen Server supports all response modes as defined in [JARM specification](https://openid.net//specs/openid-financial-api-jarm.html#response-encoding)

+## Using Prompt Parameter

+`prompt` request parameter is an ASCII string value that specifies whether the Authorization Server prompts the End-User for re-authentication and consent.
+Janssen Server supports `none`, `login`, `consent` and `select_account` values for `prompt` parameter.
+Multiple values can be specified by separating them with single space.
+Based on value/s of this request parameter Authorization Server prompts the End-User for re-authentication and consent.

+### none

+`none` value will instruct Janssen Server NOT to display any authentication or consent user interface pages.
+An error is returned if the End-User is not already authenticated or the Client does not have pre-configured consent for the requested scopes.
+This can be used as a method to check for existing authentication and/or consent.

+### login

+`login` value will instruct Janssen Server to prompt the End-User for re-authentication.

+### consent

+`consent` value will instruct Janssen Server to prompt the End-User for consent before returning information to the Client.

+### select_account

+`select_account` value will instruct Janssen Server to prompt the End-User to select a user account.
+This allows a user who has multiple accounts at the Authorization Server to select amongst the multiple accounts that they may have current sessions for.

 ## Configuring Authentication Methods

 TODO: Elaborate on interception scripts